 Meeting and Study Spaces

 We offer two study rooms which may be reserved on a first-come, first-served basis for two hours.
 Each room holds up to 5 people.
-Not-for-profit groups may reserve the meeting room by filling out a meeting room application and complying with the meeting room policies and rules of conduct.
 For further information, call the library at 624-6067.

 Free High-Speed WiFi